 The secretary of state shall by resolution issue a public proclamation in Spanish and English calling a Regular Local Election.
-The proclamation shall be issued and filed by the secretary of state in the office of the secretary of state ninety (90) days preceding the date of the Regular Local Election and, upon filing the proclamation, the secretary of state shall post the proclamation and certify it to each county clerk.
+The proclamation shall be issued and filed by the secretary of state, in the office of the secretary of state, ninety (90) days preceding the date of the Regular Local Election and, upon filing the proclamation, the secretary of state shall post the proclamation and certify it to each county clerk.
 NMSA 1978, § 1-22-4(B).

-August 24, 2021: CANDIDATE FILING DAY
+August 29, 2023: CANDIDATE FILING DAY

-A candidate for a position that will be filled at a local election shall file a declaration of candidacy with the proper filing officer (County Clerk's Office) during the period commencing at 9:00 a.m. on the seventieth (70) day before the date of the local election and ending at 5:00 p.m. on the same day.
+A candidate for a position that will be filled at a local election shall file a declaration of candidacy with the proper filing officer (County Clerk's Office, in the county where the candidate is registered to vote) during the period commencing at 9:00 a.m. on the seventieth (70) day before the date of the local election and ending at 5:00 p.m. on the same day.
 NMSA 1978, § 1-22-7(A).